-The financial information in the table below summarizes selected results of operations on a pro forma basis as if we had acquired Datamyne, 4Solutions, Appterra, Pixi, Oz, BearWare, MK Data, Airclic and Customs Info as of the beginning of each of the periods presented.
-The pro forma results of operations for Pentant, e-customs, and Computer Management transactions have not been included in the table below as they are not material to our consolidated financial statements.
+The financial information in the table below summarizes selected results of operations on a pro forma basis as if we had acquired PinPoint, Velocity Mail, Aljex, MacroPoint, PCSTrac, ShipRush, Datamyne, 4Solutions, Appterra and Pixi as of the beginning of each of the periods presented.

-This pro forma information is for information purposes only and does not purport to represent what our results of operations for the periods presented would have been had the acquisitions of Datamyne, 4Solutions, Appterra, Pixi, Oz, BearWare, MK Data, Airclic and Customs Info occurred at the beginning of the period indicated, or to project our results of operations for any future period.
+This pro forma information is for information purposes only and does not purport to represent what our results of operations for the periods presented would have been had the acquisitions of PinPoint, Velocity

+Mail, Aljex, MacroPoint, PCSTrac, ShipRush, Datamyne, 4Solutions, Appterra and Pixi occurred at the beginning of the period indicated, or to project our results of operations for any future period.